Chicago and North Western 1385: Final years of 20th-century operations

-At midnight, No. 1385 was towed to Janesville to catch up with the CWM train, and then the train arrived in Milwaukee on schedule.
-After the event, No. 1385 ran to Chicago for display at Madison Street Station, during the sesquicentennial of the city.
-On October 11, as part of MCRM's annual Fall Color Weekend event, No. 1385 was paired with C&NW EMD GP7 No. 1518, which was borrowed from the Illinois Railway Museum for the occasion.
+With No. 1385 without a host, but still FRA-certified for mainline service, the MCRY looked into running the R-1 on other railroads while helping communities that still desired to sponsor steam excursions.
+On October 11, 1987, as part of MCRY's annual Fall Color Weekend event, No. 1385 was paired with C&NW EMD GP7 No. 1518, which was borrowed from the Illinois Railway Museum for the occasion.
 In late October and early November, No. 1385 pulled three weekend excursions on the Wisconsin and Calumet (WICT), and the trips were sponsored by the Broadhead Historical Society, Jaycees, and Lions Club.

 During that time, on November 4, the WICT borrowed No. 1385 to assist GP7 No. 616 in pulling a grain train from Waukesha to McFarland.
 After returning to North Freedom, the R-1 underwent some major boiler repairs, and a new smokebox was fabricated.
 No. 1385 subsequently returned to WICT to pull yearly fall excursions on the railroad in 1988, 1989, and 1990.
 On March 10, 1989, No. 1385 was redecorated to pull a recreation of the Abraham Lincoln Funeral train on the Chicago-Chemung Railroad between Harvard and Chemung, Illinois, and it was filmed for a television commercial for the Illinois Department of Tourism.
 Throughout 1991, the R-1 remained in North Freedom to receive additional boiler repairs; scale was cleaned out, and old boiler tubes were replaced.

-In June and July 1992, the MCRM operated No. 1385 on a 1,000 mi tour over the Wisconsin and Southern (WSOR) and the WC.
+In June and July 1992, the MCRY operated No. 1385 on a 1,000 mi tour over the Wisconsin and Southern (WSOR) and the WC.
 On the WSOR, No. 1385 pulled freight trains between Horicon, Cambria, and Oshkosh, and on the WC, it pulled public excursions between Wausau and Merrill.
 During the Fourth of July weekend, the locomotive pulled excursions on the WSOR from Horicon to Brown Deer in the Milwaukee area.
-After having hauled over 8,600 passengers on the WSOR and WC, No. 1385 returned to North Freedom on July 6, and an ALCO C415 locomotive was in tow for donation to the MCRM.
+After having hauled over 8,600 passengers on the WSOR and WC, No. 1385 returned to North Freedom on July 6, and an ALCO C415 locomotive was in tow for donation to the MCRY.